Hugh-Kumbi/Cybersecurity-Portfolio/VII. IDS & SIEM/Instructions.md

 * **sourcetype:** The sourcetype determines how data is formatted.
 You should observe three sourcetypes.
 Examine **`secure-2`**.

-## Task 6: Narrow your Search
+## Step 7: Narrow Your Search

 Because you've been tasked with exploring any failed SSH logins for the root account on the mail server, you'll need to narrow the search results for events from the mail server.

 Under **SELECTED FIELDS**, click **host** and click **mailsv**.

 Notice that a new term has been added to the search bar: **`index=main host=mailsv`**.
 The search results have narrowed to over 9000 events that are generated by the mail server.

-## Task 7: Search for a Failed Login for Root
+## Step 8: Search for a Failed Login for Root
 Now that you've narrowed your search results to events generated by the mail server, continue to narrow the search to locate any failed SSH logins for the **root** account.

 1. Clear the search bar.